This website uses cookies to help improve your user experience

 If you are thinking about the ways to monetize your video content, developing TV apps is the go-to strategy.
 The variety of OTT TV platforms opens up immense opportunities for expanding your audience, revenue, and prospects.
 Streaming your content via several platforms and devices multiplies the chances of your business for a major takeoff.

-In this article, we’ll focus on the specifics of Apple TV app development services and explore how to build an Apple TV app that meets both business and user expectations.
+In this article, we’ll focus on the specifics of Apple TV app development and explore how to build an Apple TV app that meets both business and user expectations.

-In the United States, Apple TV+ holds approximately 8% of the SVOD market share as of Q1 20254.
-More significantly, it captured 16% of all new SVOD subscribers during this period — fueled by strategic content releases like Severance Season 25.
 While Apple reportedly incurs more than $1 billion in annual losses due to its massive investment in high-quality original content6, the platform continues to gain prestige, earning over 2,500 award nominations and 538 wins, including an Academy Award for Best Picture for CODA7.

 When investing in app development, Apple TV teams often start by defining the right monetization strategy.
 While the platform doesn’t offer as many direct ad-based opportunities as mobile or web, there are still several effective revenue models to explore.